Uberspace/lab/source/guide_syncthing.rst

 remember this port.

-then open ``~/.config/syncthing/config.xml``, find the following block and chang it to:
+then open ``~/.config/syncthing/config.xml``, find the following block and change it to:

 .. code-block:: xml
   :emphasize-lines: 2